brilang/brilang/README.md

 - 👋 Hi, I’m @brilang
-- 👀 I have 13 years experience doing full-stack development with Coldfusion, HTML and Javascript (JQuery).
+- 👀 I have 17 years experience doing full-stack development with Coldfusion, HTML and Javascript (JQuery).
-- 🌱 I’m currently learning Node JS, React and Next JS for new projects
+- 🌱 I’m currently using NextJS for new projects

-- 📫 You can reach me on Twitter [@brilang](https://twitter.com/brilang)
+- 📫 You can reach me on various social media sites [@brilang]([https://twitter.com/brilang](https://about.me/brilang/))

 <!---
 brilang/brilang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.